 Technical Literacy vs. Technical Mastery: What Workers Actually Need

-What most workers benefit from is technical literacy: a working understanding of how the automated systems in their field operate, where those systems fail, what their outputs mean, and how to work productively alongside them.
+What most workers benefit from is technical literacy: a working understanding of how the automated systems in their field operate, where those systems fail, what their outputs mean, and how to work alongside them.
 A nurse who understands how an AI diagnostic flag is generated can use it more effectively and catch its errors.
-A financial analyst who understands what an RPA system is doing with data can add real value by interpreting and communicating the output.
+A financial analyst who understands what an RPA system is doing with data can add value by interpreting and communicating the output.

 This level of familiarity is achievable through targeted training, not multi-year technical programs.